 - An upgrade of the signalling control equipment at Cambridge power signal box

-- The upgrade of the signalling safety interlocking equipment with a computer-based system
+- The upgrade of the signalling safety interlocking equipment with a modern signalling technology

 - The closure of three signal boxes and relocating control of the signalling to Cambridge power signal box

-Upon completion the project will have replaced around 690 signalling assets.
+Upon completion the project will have replaced almost 700 signalling assets across the area.

 If you have any questions about the proposals or the consultation, or would like to obtain hardcopies of the consultation brochure please contact us by email: